 Only the PSU object label is editable from a Physical Device’s edit screen.
 All other PDU-related edits must be made on the PDU’s edit page.

 PDU list view

-The PDU List view [Main Menu, DataCenter > Power Units > Power Units] shows a high-level overview of the PDUs you have discovered in Device42.
+The PDU List view [Main Menu, Infrastructure > Power Units > Power Units] shows a high-level overview of the PDUs you have discovered in Device42.